octobanana/octavia/README.md

 ### Features
 * Capture and visualize audio in real-time
-* Keybindings allow interactive configuration during runtime
+* Key bindings allow interactive configuration during runtime
 * Displays the frequency spectrum as bars and peaks
-* Each bar represents a logarithmically spaced frequency range
+* Each bar represents a range in frequency
+* Bar frequencies can be sorted either logarithmically or by musical notes
 * The height of each bar represents the magnitude of the frequency range in decibels
 * The bars and peaks move at different speeds
 * Uses unicode block elements for smooth transitions